Tuesday, June 28, 2016

 Storm 94 is a shoot 'em up developed in STOS by Marcus Platt / Fugitive Freelancers in 1994 for the Atari STe.
 It's based on the familiar alien theme with a style reminiscent of Alien Blast and Alien Thing and was originally released by LAPD.

 My only quibble is the time limit which is way too short and if you notice the screen turning red, you're near death!!
-For me, it didn't need a timer whatsoever and umm spoils the game somewhat.
-I hope PP gets a hold of this game and adapts/removes this timer.
-Then I might be able to see more of the game lol.
+For me, this game didn't need a timer whatsoever and ...umm... spoils itself somewhat.
+I hope somebody like PP gets a hold of this game and adapts/removes this timer then I might be able to see more of it lol.
 Sorry, not sorry.

 Sunday, June 12, 2016